Mexico

 Award Profile

-The U.S.-Mexico Commission for Educational Exchange (COMEXUS), the Fulbright Commission in Mexico, is interested in supporting fieldwork and research in areas of relevance to U.S.-Mexican relations, including but not limited to: culture, economic integration, foreign policy, society and politics, science and technology, ecological and environmental issues, public health, human rights and law, education, and migration and border issues.
+The U.S.-Mexico Commission for Educational Exchange (COMEXUS), the Fulbright Commission in Mexico, is interested in supporting fieldwork and research in areas of relevance to U.S.-Mexican relations, including but not limited to: economic integration, foreign policy, society and politics, science and technology, public health, law, security, trade, migration and border issues.
 COMEXUS is particularly interested in proposals in STEM fields.
+COMEXUS also supports projects in the arts (both performance and research) that create and enhance the dialogue between the U.S. and Mexican arts communities.

 Applications will be accepted in all fields of study, except medicine, veterinary medicine and dentistry.